Why work with the University of Plymouth?

 - Co-designed and co-delivered awards

-- Accreditation of awards designed by partners, with a contribution to the delivery from Plymouth University
+- Accreditation of awards designed by partners, with a contribution to the delivery from the University of Plymouth

-- Accreditation of awards designed and delivered by partners, with no access to Plymouth University resources or systems.
+- Accreditation of awards designed and delivered by partners, with no access to University of Plymouth resources or systems.
 This is commonly used with specialist or niche providers and large scale or long-standing higher education delivery institutions.

 We've designed the initial enquiry templates below to help you, as a potential partner, identify institutional compatibility with the University.
 They provide an outline of the type of evidence we'd use to assess and prioritise potential partnership development.